VadimTotok/firew0rks/README.md

 ## Acknowledgments

-This project is a JavaScript port of [text_art_animations](https://github.com/rvizzz/text_art_animations) by rvizzz.
+This project is a C port of [firew0rks](https://github.com/addyosmani/firew0rks) by addyosmani.
 Thank you for the inspiration and the amazing ASCII art animations!

 ## License